-Human-in-the-Loop Development of Rapid Intelligence Misinformation Detector for Social Media
+Human-in-the-Loop Development of Rapid Intelligent Misinformation Detector for Social Media

 Identification of user resistance tactics to algorithmic regulation: Our conceptual framework, Resistance to Algorithm Model, delineates how anti-vaccinists attempt to circumvent algorithmic using multimodal and pseudo-scientific tactics, from our qualitative analyses of longitudinal, cross-site observations.
 The research team builds a large dataset (~1.8 million) pertinent to vaccine as infrastructure to facilitate future efforts.

 Development of technically novel approaches to translating humans’ input seamlessly and cost-effectively into Artificial Intelligence development and refinement: Technological innovations, such as multimodal detection, retraining Artificial Intelligence with a decreasing amount of human input, and real-time adaptation to emerging new tactics, will be implemented.

 Evaluation of Artificial Intelligence efficacy in realistic interactions with users: A novel evaluation mechanism of Artificial Intelligence will be produced that tests its abilities to detect new, emerging instances non-existent in the training set, and its impact on users.